 🧭 Employee Orientation

 At SCCCMH, we warmly welcome all new employees with a personal orientation from their supervisors.
-Your supervisor will be there to guide you through our personnel policies and the general working conditions, ensuring you feel at home from day one.
+Your supervisor will be there to guide you through our personnel policies and the general working conditions, ensuring you supported from day one.

-During your orientation, your supervisor will introduce you to your program facility and the wonderful team members you will be working with.
+During your orientation, your supervisor will introduce you to your program facility and the team members you will be working with.
 They will also share important information about your role, along with safety and emergency procedures to keep you secure.

 We believe in sharing our mission, goals, and structure, so we hold regular orientation sessions to help you understand our philosophy and how you fit into the bigger picture.